 I’ve been using the same putter since I got fit for it in the Adams Golf tour department in November of 2011.

 It’s a Yes!
 Putter Victoria-II C-Groove Mallet Putter – 34.5-inches, 2-degrees upright, and 1-degree loft with a Yes! oversize grip.

 The mallet head and shaft bend work well for me because I like to see the putter moving more or less straight through impact immediately on either side of the ball.
 The mallet head and counter weight give the putter overall more weight.
 It’s bent and cut to fit my stroke with the 1-degree of loft helping me get the ball rolling right away versus a normal 3-degrees.
 I have large hands and the oversize grip helps me get more of my hands on the grip.

 The ball I use is the Snell Golf MY TOUR BALL.

 Dean Snell co-designed/designed the Titleist ProV1 and was recruited by Taylormade to start their entire golf ball line.
 When it comes to balls, to say he knows what he’s talking is to say the least.

 In 2015, he took his skills and started his own company.
-This ball plays similar to the Titleist ProV1x and I’m very happy to play this ball and support his small business.
+This ball plays similar to the Titleist ProV1x, which is what I had played most of my career, and I’m very happy to now play this ball and support his small business.

 If you would like to try them use code Jaacob during checkout and you'll get 10% off your order.